Department of Zoology and Physiology

 NOTE: WE WILL NOT CONSIDER APPLICATIONS UNLESS A FACULTY MEMBER IN THE DEPARTMENT OF ZOOLOGY AND PHYSIOLOGY HAS INDICATED A WILLINGNESS TO SERVE AS THE STUDENT'S ADVISOR.

 Step 2: After you have found a potential advisor(s), email a completed departmental application form, a copy of your curriculum vitae, copies of college transcripts and GRE scores to them.
-International students must include a copy of their TOEFL scores.
-Arrange to have three letters of recommendation sent to the potential advisor(s).
+Arrange to have three references send the letters of recommendation as well as the recommendation forms to the potential advisor(s).

 International students must include a copy of their TOEFL scores.
 Additional information for international students is available on the UW Admission's Office website.